Fentanyl vs. Morphine

 - Prescription drugs.

-- Bind to the brain’s opioid receptors.
+- Potent pain relievers that bind to the brain’s opioid receptors.

-- Available as transdermal patches or injections.
+- Available as transdermal patches, injections or in an oral form.

 - Used in a clinical setting.